 Social Media Accessibility

 Social media is an important avenue for the dissemination of information by members of the University community.
 When used to inform or participate in activities which are a part of the University's mission, it is important to take advantage of all available supported accessibility features of the platform being utilized.
-The follow guidelines are not applicable when reposting or sharing content that is published by students, employees, non-university organizations, or external sources that do not conduct core University-related activites.
+The follow guidelines are not applicable when reposting or sharing content that is published by students, employees, non-university organizations, or external sources that do not conduct core University-related activities.

 Provide live captions for live events and post-production captions for all video